Biden says he'd support eliminating filibuster to codify Roe and right to privacy

 "The most important thing to be clear about is, we have to change — I believe we codify Roe v.
 Wade in the law, and the way to do that is to make sure Congress votes to do that," Mr. Biden told reporters Thursday.
 "And if the filibuster gets in the way, it's like voting rights, it should be — we provide an exception for this.
 We require an exception to the filibuster for this action."

 At the moment, there don't appear to be enough votes in the Senate to allow for such a rule exception.
-In May, the Senate fell far short of an effort to enshrine abortion access into law.
+Democratic Senator Kyrsten Sinema's office said she's still opposed to nixing the filibuster for anything, including reproductive rights.

 The president insisted the country is in a better position to lead the world now than it ever was, but voiced his belief that the Supreme Court's decision is the one blight on that standing.